Edward and Pearl Fein Memory and Aging Center Clinic

 To schedule an evaluation at the Fein Memory and Aging Center, follow these steps:

-1. Referral: Have your referring physician send a referral letter, insurance information, and authorization to the clinic.
+1. Referral: Please have your referring physician send a referral letter, including insurance information and authorization, to the clinic.
 The letter should explain the reason for referral and summarize your condition.

-2. Review: Our clinic staff will review the referral and medical records to confirm if this service is appropriate for you.
+2. Review: Our clinic staff will review your referral and medical records to determine if this service is suitable for you.

 3. Scheduling: If accepted, a patient care coordinator will contact you to schedule an appointment.
 Please note that new patient appointments are typically booked several months in advance.